-¶194.
+- ¶189.
+The Superintendent shall compile the school calendar for students, exclusive of storm and emergency days, and shall discuss said calendar with designated members of S.A.W. at least five (5) days prior to forwarding the calendar to the Board for approval.
+For K-5 Principals two days from their defined work year may be scheduled in mid August.
+These days will be mutually agreed upon by S.A.W., the Board or its designee and the K-5 Principals. - ¶190.
+Section 2.
+Each Administrator below who uses his/her automobile in the performance of his/her duties shall be reimbursed as per the current IRS rate. - ¶191.
 Section 3.
-Each Administrator below who uses his automobile in the performance of his duties shall be reimbursed as per the current IRS rate.

-¶195.
-Section 4.
-Each Administrator who receives mileage reimbursement shall transmit to the Superintendent's Office proof of insurance covering the said private automobile indicating the name of the insurance company and agent, and amounts of coverage automobile liability insurance on his private automobile in the amount of at least \$100,000 per person and \$300,000 per occurrence for bodily injuries and in the amount of at least \$20,000 for property damage liability per occurrence or a combined single limit of \$300,000, the effective date of the policy and the termination date thereof.
-Failure of the employee to transmit said proof of insurance to the Superintendent's Office within thirty (30) calendar days of the date that he is authorized to receive mileage reimbursement or within thirty (30) calendar days of the renewal date of the underlying liability insurance policy shall be grounds for the Superintendent to terminate any right to reimbursement claimed and pending.
+Each Administrator who receives mileage reimbursement shall transmit to the Superintendent's Office proof of insurance covering the said private automobile indicating the name of the insurance company and agent, and amounts of coverage automobile liability insurance on his/her private automobile in the amount of at least \$100,000 per person and \$300,000 per occurrence for bodily injuries and in the amount of at least \$20,000 for property damage liability per occurrence or a combined single limit of \$300,000, the effective date of the policy and the termination date thereof.
+Failure of the employee to transmit said proof of insurance to the Superintendent's Office within thirty (30) calendar days of the date that he/she is authorized to receive mileage reimbursement or within thirty (30) calendar days of the Superintendent to terminate any right to reimbursement claimed and pending. - ¶192.

-¶196.
 As a condition of employment, employees receiving mileage reimbursement shall be subject to annual motor vehicle background checks and shall maintain valid operating licenses at all times.
 Said employees shall execute all required authorizations necessary for the Board to conduct such motor vehicle background checks.